Lukas-Sturm/haptic-bldc-lib/README.md

 # Haptic BLDC Library

+###
+Thanks to __VIPQualityPost__, I just changed some stuff because it didn't want to build on my machine.
+Also changed it so that 0 would always be the minimum pos and start pos would be the current position.

 ### Standalone Arduino library for smartknob-like devices and general digitally controlled knob user interfaces.

 A simple, standalone library for implementing basic haptic-controlled knobs as user-interfaces.